Planning the best places to visit in Edinburgh? Check out the things to do in Edinburgh, Scotland.

 The castle dates back to the 12th century.
 It is vast and imposing.
 Allow at least 2 hours to visit it (even more in high season).

-The tour includes a peek into Mary Stuart’s bedchamber, several exhibitions (warfare, Scottish history, period paintings) and a memorial to the victims of the First World War.
-World War II.
-At the Royal Palace you can enjoy the Crown Jewels (there can be long queues in high season).
+The tour includes a peek into Mary Stuart’s bedroom, several exhibitions (warfare, Scottish history, period paintings) and a memorial to the victims of World War I. At the Royal Palace you can enjoy the Crown Jewels (there can be long queues in high season).

 Next to the crown jewels is the Stone of Destiny.
 It is a symbol of the Scottish monarchy and has been used for centuries to inaugurate kings.

-Every day, except Sundays and holidays, the One o’clock Gun will be fired at exactly 1 p.m. at the Mill’s Mount Battery.
+Every day, except Sundays and holidays, the One o’clock Gun will be fired at exactly 13:00 from the field gun at Mill’s Mount Battery.
 Shortly before the shot, visitors to the castle start to gather here, so it’s best to arrive early for the best view.

 If you’re walking in the Princes Street gardens below the castle, you’ll hear a gunshot too.